bioinformatics-xu/GSW-FI/README.en.md

 ### Instructions to GSW-FI

 #### Dependencies
-Some R package should be imported to apply GSW-FI, including:
+Some R packages should be imported to apply GSW-FI, including:

 1.  data.table
 2.  plyr